Established by volunteers in 1984, the Master Gardener Association of Wayne County (MGAWC) is dedicated to:

 Support 2016 Let's Go Gardening Garden Centers

-On Saturdays in May, MGAWC volunteers will be at the point of sale to answer questions about gardening.
-The goal is to set gardeners up for success this season.
-For hours, check MGAWC Activities under Events Calendar on the navigation bar along the top of this page.
+On Saturdays in May, MGAWC volunteers were at the point of sale to answer questions about gardening.
+Each year, the goal is to set gardeners up for success this season.
+Please let these garden centers know that MGAWC appreciates their support.

 Barson’s Greenhouse, 6414 Merriman Road, between Ford & Warren, in Westland